kubeshop/kusk-gateway/docs/docs/guides/oauth2.md

 And modify `inline_string`.

-2. Port forward the admin port: `kubectl port-forward --namespace default service/default 19000:19000 &`
+2. Port forward the admin port: `kubectl port-forward --namespace default deployments/default 19000:19000`
-3. Restart Envoy by using `curl -X POST 'http: //localhost:19000/quitquitquit'`.
+3. Restart Envoy by using `curl -X POST 'http://localhost:19000/quitquitquit'`.
 4. Wait until the changes to be propogated, this could take a while.
 5. Delete and create the API again using `kubectl delete -f ./api.yml && kubectl apply -f ./api.yml`
-6. Navigate to the protected route(s) in a browser, i.e., <http://localhost/uuid> or <https://localhost/uuid>.
+6. Navigate to the protected route(s) in a browser, i.e., <http://localhost/uuid> or <https://localhost/uuid>. **Note:** Replace `localhost` with whatever the `Envoy_LoadBalancer_IP` is, when you've deployed `kusk-gateway` using `minikube`.

 The commands are listed below: